PhotonicsOpenProjects/ONE-PIX/autodoc/doc/contributing.rst

 Adding a new pattern basis or method
 -----------------------------------------

-You can also add new pattern bases or new methods for hyperspectral compressive imaging:
+You can also add new pattern bases or new methods for hyperspectral compressive imaging.
-Add a new pattern method class python file to `ONE-PIX_soft/src/pattern_bases` with the file name:
-<Pattern_method>Basis.py
+To do so, create a new folder <Pattern_method> in `ONE-PIX_soft/plugins/imaging_methods`.

+In this folder, you must then buil three different classes for patterns creation, data reconstruction and data analysis strictly named :
+"PatternsCreation.py", "ImageReconstruction.py" and "ImageAnalysis.py".

+The formats of the following classes to be created are explained below:

+"PatternsCreation.py"

 ..  code:: python

-	class Pattern_methodBasis:
+	class PatternsCreation:

 		def sequence_order(self):
 			# create a list of string describing the name of the patterns